 Aerospace

 In the aerospace industry, the safety and reliability of components are crucial due to operational and safety demands.
-Penetrant liquids are used to inspect a variety of critical parts:
+Liquid penetrant tests are used to inspect a variety of critical parts:

 - Critical Components: